-Second Grade Students:

-The GATE screening process for enrolled second grade students begins in the fall of each year.
-During the month of October, parents will have the opportunity to decline testing for their child.
-The identification process begins in the months of October and November, when all students in the second grade across the district will be taking a general abilities test to begin the screening process for the gifted and talented program (GATE).
+Second Grade Students: The GATE screening process for enrolled second grade students begins in the fall of each year.
+During the month of September, parents will have the opportunity to decline testing for their child.
+The identification process begins in the months of September, October, and November, when all students in the second grade across the district take a general abilities test to begin the screening process for the gifted and talented program (GATE).